 We have also slimmed down the number of qualifications in the Progression suite to reflect demand from centres.
 We will be withdrawing all level 3 qualifications along with the level 2 diploma from July this year.
 The last certification date for these qualifications will be July 2021.
 The Entry 3 Diploma will be replaced by a new 26 credit Entry 3 Extended Certificate, available for first teaching in September this year.

 We believe that we have managed to strike the right balance: retaining all those features that have helped establish our Progression qualifications as critical in supporting learner progress and achievement and refreshing them so that they are reflective of the modern world.
 We look forward to supporting our centres to use the revised qualifications to help set the next generation of learners on the right path.

 Revised Qualification Specifications

-Links to the new qualification specifications will be available of the individual qualification pages on the website shortly.
+The recent review of Progression qualifications has resulted in changes to qualification specifications, these changes come into effect from 1st August 2020.
+Links to the new qualification specifications are available of the individual qualification pages on the website.

 Our original announcement about these changes can be found here: Updates to Progression Qualifications 2019 – 2021